 Selection of recipients is made by Scholarship America.
 In no instance does any officer or employee of the Capital Group play a part in the selection.
 All applicants agree to accept the decision as final.

 If selected as a recipient, the student will receive a $1,500 award.
 All applicants must demonstrate financial need.
-Awards may be renewed for up to three additional years or until a bachelor’s diploma, undergraduate degree, or certificate of completion is obtained, whichever occurs first.
-Renewal is contingent upon satisfactory academic performance of maintaining a cumulative 2.5 grade point average (on a 4.0 scale) in a full-time course of study, and continuation of the program by the Capital Group.
+Awards may be renewed for up to three additional years or until a diploma, undergraduate degree, or certificate of completion is obtained, whichever occurs first.
+Renewal is contingent upon maintaining a cumulative 2.5 grade point average (on a 4.0 scale) in a full-time course of study, and continuation of the program by the Capital Group.

 Awards are for undergraduate study only.

-Applicants will be notified in April.
+Applicants will be notified in early May.
 Not all applicants to the program will be selected as recipients.
 Students may reapply to the program each year they meet eligibility requirements.